 Peer-to-peer lending involves the direct matching of shrewd lenders with creditworthy borrowers via the Lending Works platform, so both get a much better deal.
 By cutting out the large financial institution in the middle, lenders benefit from great returns and borrowers receive extremely competitive, flexible personal loans.

 Becoming a lender

 The first step to becoming a lender with Lending Works is to sign up and create an account, which is quick and simple.
-Once you have an account, just decide how much you would like to lend and transfer money into your lending account (see our Quick Guide to Lending within your Lending Centre for guidance on how to do this).
+Once you have an account, just decide how much you would like to lend and transfer money into your lending account.
 Once you have transferred money, you will see that you have funds in your Lending Works Wallet – you’re now ready to start lending!

 Money sitting in your Lending Works Wallet is available to lend immediately (see ‘Making loan offers’ below).
 Money that is sat in your Wallet has not and will not be lent until a loan offer is made.
 You can withdraw money from your Wallet without charge if you need to access it.
 However, once your loan offers are matched and your money has been lent you must use Quick Withdraw to access your funds.
 Fees will be charged for withdrawing funds still on loan (see 'Fees' section below).